Generally, when you install a graphics card on your PC, the HDMI port on the motherboard gets disabled.

-Unlike Intel where most CPUs DO have an iGPU, with AMD, the opposite is the case.
+Unlike Intel, where most CPUs DO have an iGPU, the opposite is true with AMD.

 If you have any other AMD CPU, your motherboard HDMI port will NOT work.

 It should be noted that AMD “G” series CPUs offer powerful Vega series graphics cards.
-The newer Vega iGPU found on 5000 series AMD Ryzen processors are profoundly more powerful than their Intel counterparts.
+The newer Vega iGPU on 5000 AMD Ryzen processors is more potent than its Intel counterparts.

 How to Check If Your CPU Has an Integrated Graphics Card or Not?

-There are two way to check whether your CPU has an iGPU or not:
+There are two ways to check whether your CPU has an iGPU or not:

 - Check internally from the Operating System (Device Manager)

-This method is quite straightforward.
-If you know the make and model of your CPU, you can search it up online for its specsheet.
+This method is relatively straightforward.
+If you know the make and model of your CPU, you can search it online for its spec sheet.

-For instance the following excerpt from Intel websites shows the Processor Graphics information about the Intel Core i7-11700K CPU.
+For instance, the following excerpt from the Intel website shows the Processor Graphics information about the Intel Core i7-11700K CPU.
 This CPU has the Intel UHD 750 iGPU.

 2. Check Internally from the Operating System (Device Manager)

-Another fairly easy method is to check directly through the “Device Manager” tool.
+Another relatively easy method is to check directly through the “Device Manager” tool.

-1. Click Search on the Windows Taskbar and search for “Device Manager“.
-(Alternatively you can access Device Manager through Control Panel).
+1. Click Search on the Windows Taskbar for “Device Manager.”
+(Alternatively, you can access Device Manager through Control Panel).

-2. In the window that opens, expand “Display Adapters” and check what GPUs it displays.
+2. Expand “Display Adapters” in the open window and check what GPUs it displays.

-In my case, the Device Manager displays the dedicated NVIDIA GTX 1050Ti as well as an iGPU Intel HD 630.
+In my case, the Device Manager displays the dedicated NVIDIA GTX 1050Ti and an iGPU Intel HD 630.

-Hence, this goes to confirm that I DO have an integrated graphics card capable of supporting the motherboard HDMI ports.
+Hence, this confirms that I DO have an integrated graphics card capable of supporting the motherboard HDMI ports.